CagriCatik/Vehicle-Network-Standards/webpage/docs/AUTOSAR/00_getting_started.md

 ---

-## 1. **Übersicht**
+## 1. **Overview**
-Dieser Abschnitt bietet eine Einführung in die Geschichte, Herausforderungen und Vorteile von AUTOSAR.
+This section provides an introduction to the history, challenges, and advantages of AUTOSAR.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - Überblick über die AUTOSAR-Release-Historie
+  - Overview of AUTOSAR release history
-  - Aktuelle Herausforderungen in AUTOSAR
+  - Current challenges in AUTOSAR
-  - Vor AUTOSAR
+  - Before AUTOSAR
-  - Grundprinzipien und Vorteile von AUTOSAR
+  - Core principles and benefits of AUTOSAR
-  - Ziele von AUTOSAR
+  - Objectives of AUTOSAR
-  - Wiederverwendbarkeit von Softwarefunktionen
+  - Reusability of software functions
-  - AUTOSAR Slogan
+  - AUTOSAR slogan

 ---

-## 2. **Grundlagen**
+## 2. **Fundamentals**
-In diesem Kapitel werden die Grundlagen von AUTOSAR und seine Rolle in der Fahrzeug-E/E-Entwicklung erläutert.
+This chapter explains the basics of AUTOSAR and its role in vehicle E/E development.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - AUTOSAR in der Fahrzeug-E/E-Entwicklung
+  - AUTOSAR in vehicle E/E development
-  - Konzept
+  - Concept
-  - Schichtenmodell
+  - Layered architecture
-  - AUTOSAR-Schnittstellen
+  - AUTOSAR interfaces

 ---

-## 3. **Methodik**
+## 3. **Methodology**
-Hier werden die methodischen Ansätze von AUTOSAR beleuchtet.
+This section explores the methodological approaches in AUTOSAR.

 ---

-## 4. **Applikation**
+## 4. **Application**
-Dieser Abschnitt beschreibt die Software-Layers und deren Anwendungen.
+This section describes the software layers and their applications.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - Übersicht der Software Layers
+  - Overview of software layers
-  - Beispiel: Komponentenansicht für Beleuchtung
+  - Example: Component view for lighting

 ---

-## 5. **Funktionssoftware**
+## 5. **Functional Software**
-Dieser Abschnitt behandelt die Arbeitsprodukte und den Aufbau der Funktionssoftware.
+This section addresses the work products and structure of the functional software.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - Arbeitsprodukte
+  - Work products
-  - Funktionssoftware
+  - Functional software

 ---

-## 6. **SW-Layer**
+## 6. **SW Layers**
-In diesem Kapitel wird die Architektur der Software-Schichten beschrieben.
+This chapter describes the architecture of the software layers.

 ---

-## 7. **Basissoftware-RTE**
+## 7. **Basic Software - RTE**
-Dieser Abschnitt konzentriert sich auf die Runtime Environment (RTE) und die Basissoftware.
+This section focuses on the Runtime Environment (RTE) and the basic software.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - Aufgabenbereiche
+  - Areas of responsibility
-  - Rolle von RTE
+  - Role of RTE
-  - Architektur
+  - Architecture
-  - Eigenschaften
+  - Characteristics
   - RTE
-  - OEM-Abhängigkeiten
+  - OEM dependencies
-  - Basissoftware
+  - Basic software

 ---

-## 8. **Werkzeuge**
+## 8. **Tools**
-Hier werden die verfügbaren Tools, Migrationslösungen und Testmethoden im AUTOSAR-Kontext vorgestellt.
+This section presents the available tools, migration solutions, and testing methods in the AUTOSAR context.

-- **Wichtige Inhalte:**
+- **Key Topics:**
-  - Werkzeuge, Umstieg und Test
+  - Tools, migration, and testing
-  - Migrationslösungen
+  - Migration solutions
-  - Test von AUTOSAR-Steuergeräten
+  - Testing of AUTOSAR ECUs